Valuable Monet Jewelry Marks: Identification & Dating Guide

 Even though Monet jewelry’s auction cost fluctuates now and then due to the daily gold price, I observed that most single-unit Monet pieces usually range from $10 to $500 today.

-Of these, Monet necklaces fetch up to $500, while a complete earrings and necklace set sells for $300 – 800, depending on its condition.
-Monet earrings are worth less than $90, but the brooches can range from $20 – 300, like this Ram-shaped Monet brooch I got for myself for $180!
+Of these, Monet necklaces fetch up to $500, while a complete earrings and necklace set sells for $300 – $800, depending on its condition.
+Monet earrings are worth less than $90, while brooches can range from $20 – 300, like this multi-stone faux pearl brooch that sold for $40!

 I have also seen some people sell old Monet jewelry based on its weight!
 For instance, a 6 – 15 pound set comprising 50 – 300 jewelry pieces is worth $900 – 2000, while a big, 20 – 60 pound set fetches more, even up to $6,000.

-But remember that vintage Monet jewelry’s value depends on the condition & packaging, and those with their original glass rhinestones, box, clips, tags, and pouches are worth more!
+But remember that vintage Monet jewelry’s value depends on the condition and packaging, and those with their original glass rhinestones, boxes, clips, tags, and pouches are worth more!

 Is Vintage Monet Jewelry Pawnable?